 A chemigram is a meeting of painting and photographic chemistry.
 The experimental technique involves applying a substance or resist to a sheet of photographic paper and subsequently immersing the paper in developer and/or fixer.
 The resist repels and interacts with the darkroom chemistry, causing unique and abstracted manifestations.

 While the painter's canvas is an inert, inactive material, a photosensitive emulsion is alive.
 The chemical products that constitute it make it possible to obtain unlimited variations in form and color - Pierre Cordier

 Basic developing chemicals, photographic paper and a resist substance are the key components of chemigram production.
-Resist substances can include vegetable oils, resin, hand lotion, Vaseline, golden syrup, glue, tape, paint, nail polish, dishwashing liquid, peanut butter, toothpaste, jam, butter, Vegemite, ink and varnish.
+Resist substances can vary from vegetable oils, resin, hand lotion, Vaseline, golden syrup, glue, tape, paint and nail polish, to dishwashing liquid, peanut butter, toothpaste, jam, butter, Vegemite, ink and varnish.
 The full list of chemigram materials includes:

 Developer, stop bath, and fixer

 Gloves and/or tongs